 As a doctoral candidate, Lin has worked on Project HOPE (Healthcare Occupations Preparation and Exploration) a STEM-based curricular intervention for rural Iowa middle schoolers.
 The program, led by Counseling Psychology Professor Saba Ali, connects minority and low socioeconomic middle school students to the health science professions early in their education.
 Lin has been to four different middle schools in Iowa and helps develop curriculum and design student workbooks.
 Lin says that she has grown professionally through Project HOPE.

 “I began sitting in our supervision meetings, not knowing what to expect, and trying to keep up and make sure that I don’t make any mistakes,” Lin says.
 “Now, I realize that I can provide feedback based on my experiences and clinical training, and even facilitate the discussion.
 I developed the competence and warmth that I gravitated towards when I picked this program.”

-Lin also works as a graduate assistant on assistant professor Martin Kivlighan’s telepsychology grant, Graduate Psychology Training in Telepsychology and OUD and SUD Prevention and Treatment in Rural Iowa.
+Lin also works as a graduate assistant on associate professor Martin Kivlighan’s telepsychology grant, Graduate Psychology Training in Telepsychology and OUD and SUD Prevention and Treatment in Rural Iowa.
 She is now helping set up a telehealth clinic to address the opioid epidemic in Iowa.